-APTA Engage is being utilized to identify individuals who are interested in being nominated by APTA to serve on TEPs that advise NQF in the development and maintenance of quality measures.
+APTA Engage is being utilized to identify individuals who are interested in being nominated by APTA to serve on NQF advisory committees.
 Potential candidates should have background, expertise, and an interest in quality measurement, and if selected, must be willing and able to represent the physical therapy profession in its entirety.

 This is not an APTA-appointed position.
 When APTA nominates a candidate, the nomination is sent directly to NQF.
 NQF is responsible for selecting appointees and any future communications on appointment status will come directly from NQF.